January 27, 2023

 Higher-risk exposures generally involve exposure of the staff member's eyes, nose, or mouth to material potentially containing the SARS-CoV-2 virus, particularly if the staff member was present in the room for an aerosol generating procedure such as a nebulized treatment.

-Following a higher-risk exposure, staff should have a series of three (3) rapid antigen tests for COVID.
-Test on days 1, 3, and 5 following exposure.
+Following a higher-risk exposure, staff should have a series of three (3) rapid tests for COVID.
+Test on days 1 and 5 following exposure.
 Testing is generally not recommended for asymptomatic exposed staff that have recovered from COVID infection in the prior 30 days.
+Following higher-risk exposure, staff will wear a KN95 or N95 mask while performing their job as recommended for the 10 days following exposure.

-Work restriction is not necessary for most asymptomatic staff following even higher-risk exposure, regardless of vaccination status.
 Examples of when work restriction may be considered include:

 - The staff member is unable to test.